usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

 Each individual checkbox is used to store `boolean` data.
-If you want to include a group of checkboxes, you would include separate fields for each checkbox, with `type: 'boolean'` passed to the `schema`.
+To include a group of checkboxes, include separate fields for each checkbox, with `type: 'boolean'` passed to the `schema`.

 Your config for a group of checkboxes might look like this:
 ```